Hunter Renfrow Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Matchup vs. Philadelphia

-- The 222.0 yards per game the Eagles are conceding through the air makes them the NFL's fourth-ranked pass defense.
+- The 222.0 yards per game the Eagles are giving up through the air makes them the NFL's fourth-ranked pass defense.

 - The Eagles have given up 12 touchdowns through the air (2.0 per game).
 They are 22nd in the league in that category.